NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Splint Mail.md

 **Bulk** 3; **Size** med
 **Usage** wornarmor

 This type of armor is chain mail reinforced with flexible, interlocking metal plates, typically located on the wearer's torso, upper arms, and legs.
-A suit of this armor comes with an undercoat of [[Equipment/Padded Armor|padded armor]] and a pair of [[Equipment/Gauntlet|gauntlets]].
+A suit of this armor comes with an undercoat of [[Equipment/Padded Armor|Padded Armor]] and a pair of [[Equipment/Gauntlet|gauntlets]].

 *Source: Pathfinder Player Core*
 *ORC*